BHBRepos/sol_multisig/README.md

 [Project ID on Solscan](https://solscan.io/account/9KaExL5gFjLvE1Z4TRsYDLdguarb6geuo4MaQ6YLk5JB?cluster=devnet)

 ## Issue
-The size of the contract is too small, and adjustments need to be made in the lib.rs file.
+The size of the SPACE in lib.rs is too small, and adjustments need to be made in the lib.rs file.

 ```rust
 // /solana-multisig/solana-multisig/programs/solana-multisig/src/lib.rs